 We proudly present a new release of our new IAIK ECCelerate™ elliptic curve library!
-Version 2.10 brings along new curves, performance improvements and some minor bugfixes!
+Version 2.20 brings along performance improvements, reduced memory consumption and some minor bugfixes!
 It is based on the latest standards and replaces our old IAIK-ECC library.
 IAIK ECCelerate™ is based on Java 5/6 technology and has been thoroughly optimized for speed.
 Currently, it supports ECDSA, ECDH, ECIES and optionally ECMQV.

 When running some of the samples which try to generate keys, I get an